Sprinter (rail service): Accidents

-On March 11, 2008, just two days after the first passengers were carried, a westbound Sprinter train struck a man who was lying on the tracks under a State Route 78 bridge in San Marcos.
+On March 11, 2008, a westbound Sprinter train struck a man who was lying on the tracks under a State Route 78 bridge in San Marcos.
 It was not immediately clear if the man was aware of the approach of the train.
 However, the man, who was covered by a sleeping bag at the time he was struck, spoke of suicide while in the emergency room.

 On March 23, 2012, a man was struck by a westbound Sprinter train at the West Mission Road and North Pacific Street crossing.
 The victim's death was ruled a suicide by the San Diego County medical examiner's office.
 The operator of the train applied the brakes and sounded the horn, but was unable to avoid the collision.
 The victim died at the scene.

+On March 4, 2025, a westbound Sprinter train heading to Oceanside collided with a pickup truck at the Enterprise Street grade crossing just after heading out of Escondido Transit Center.
+One person inside the truck was killed.

 Service suspension (2013)

-On February 28, 2013, the California Public Utilities Commission conducted an inspection of the Sprinter vehicles.
+On February 28, 2013, the California Public Utilities Commission conducted an inspection of Sprinter vehicles.
 During that inspection, the CPUC discovered accelerated patterns of wear on the central axle brakes of all 12 vehicles.
 As a result, on March 8, 2013, NCTD suspended service on the entire line.
-NCTD established bus replacement service for the duration of the Sprinter service interruption which lasted 70 days.
-The Sprinter resumed regular service on May 18, 2013, with the last day of the supplemental express bus service on May 24.
+NCTD established bus replacement service for the duration of Sprinter service interruption which lasted 70 days.
+Sprinter resumed regular service on May 18, 2013, with the last day of the supplemental express bus service on May 24.